USPTOCode/uspto-newsletter/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this software in accordance with the license terms.

----

-For more information about the USPTO and its initiatives, visit the [official USPTO website](https://www.uspto.gov/).